What will we remember 2018 for when it comes to food trends?

 This one’s near and dear to my heart, as my partner is a natural winemaker.
 But, I can attest to our recent travels to several major cities around the globe that natural wine bars are all the rage and gaining popularity among young wine drinkers and sommeliers alike.

-With consumers more aware of what they’re ingesting than ever before, they’re turning on “regular” wine with its chemicals, additives, fertilizers, sprays, wood chips, factory yeasts, unnecessary added sugars, sulfates, colourants, flavours, you name it.
+With consumers more aware of what they’re ingesting than ever before, they’re turning on “regular” wine with its chemicals, additives, fertilizers, sprays, wood chips, factory yeasts, unnecessary added sugars, sulphates, colourants, flavours, you name it.
 There are up to 150 additives that winemakers are allowed to add—same goes for beer—and naturalists and wild fermenters are finally opting out.
 These are sometimes cloudy, funky, sour or unusual tasting beers and wines, but most are interesting and delicious.
 In short, the grapes speak for themselves (and aren’t sprayed or tampered with in the field or on the crush pad).
 Wild beer is similar where it ferments with the yeasts found in nature.

 This celebrity-endorsed lifestyle and wellness trend—or diet, I should say—has become increasingly popular over the past several years.
 On the low-carb, high-fat ketogenic diet, 70-80 percent of daily calories come from fat and only 5 percent comes from carbs.
-This is not only a huge change for most people, it’s also highly restrictive and is a celebrity-diet for a reason: they can afford to hire doctors to monitor their medical charts throughout.
+This is not only a huge change for most people, but it’s also highly restrictive and is a celebrity-diet for a reason: they can afford to hire doctors to monitor their medical charts throughout.
 Regardless, everything from keto cheesecake to keto pancake recipes, hashtags and images have been explosively popular this year.

 Stay tuned in January for the top food trends coming our way for 2019.
+Learn more about Foodee in the meantime.